tianxiemaochiyu/DCE-frontend/README.md

 # DCE-frontend
-A frontend project that React template for Digital Currency Exchange
+A front-end project for digital currency exchange based on the React technology stack